 THINGS TO BRING WITH YOU

-An umbrella, sunglasses, t-shirts, raincoat, and jumpers.
+An umbrella, sunglasses, t-shirts, a raincoat, and a couple of jumpers.
 The weather can change quickly in London, so it’s best to be prepared.

 Any medicine that you regularly take and details of specific medical conditions that require monitoring.

 A laptop computer, if you have one.
-We have Wi-fi, or you can connect to our LAN internet by cable.
+Wi-fi is provided and students are able to connect to the LAN network by cable.

 Soap and Shampoo